eltonjrv/eltonjrv.github.io/README.md

 researchers to develop their own strategies combining tools from different sources that may fit properly on their data.
 Our research group has a particular interest on vector-borne zoonotic diseases in humans and animals.
-We are currently performing two independent microbial population studies with the following samples: (i) twenty five pools of cat fleas from two different geographical locations in California (southern CA and northern CA); and (ii) 500 dog blood samples (200 previously diagnosed for tick-borne diseases and 300 reported as negative).
+We are currently performing two independent microbial population studies with the following samples: (i) cat fleas from two different geographical locations in California (southern CA and northern CA); and (ii) dog blood samples (either previously diagnosed for tick-borne diseases or reported as negative).
 Our customized computational workflow has been deployed as ad-hoc PERL scripts that merge several different available tools in order to define the operational taxonomic units (OTUs) for each sample and accurately classify and compare them.
-Preliminary results have already been achieved for the fleas study.
+Interesting results have already been achieved for the flea study and are disclosed in the following upcoming publication: "Assessing cat flea microbiomes in northern and southern California by 16S rRNA Next Generation Sequencing.
+Vasconcelos et al., 2018.
+Vector-Borne and Zoonotic Diseases (in press)".
 We believe that the approaches we are developing may facilitate future applications of microbiome research within several veterinary sciences subareas and fulfill a longer-term goal of adoption of metagenomics for routine use by clinicians and/or researchers.